 Tax declarations and payment

-For employment income, tax has to be declared and paid provisionally on a monthly/quarterly basis by the 20th day of the following month/the 30th day of the month following the reporting quarter, respectively.
+For employment income, tax has to be declared and paid provisionally on a monthly/quarterly basis by the 20th day of the following month/the final day of the month following the reporting quarter, respectively.
 The amounts paid are reconciled to the total tax liability at the year-end.
-An annual final tax return must be submitted, and any additional tax must be paid by the last day of the 4th month of the following tax year.
+An annual final tax return must be submitted, and any additional tax must be paid by the last day of the 3rd month of the following tax year for employer PIT returns and by the last day of the 4th month of the following tax year for individual PIT returns.

 Expatriate employees are also required to carry out a PIT finalisation on termination of their Vietnam assignment upon their permanent departure.
 Tax refunds are only available to those who have a tax code.